tjr357/testing-notes/meetings/dpd.pcg-b.2022.05.04.stand-up.md

   - Sub-task of POW-123
   - HALS will **not be** used going forward
     - Internal, North American only
-    - [ ] Create a card for Label Printing
 - POW-122
 - @stories.POW-138